Let me preface this article by stating that Mr. Toad’s Wild Ride is one of my all-time favorite Fantasyland attractions!

 We follow J. Thaddeus Toad, ESQ. who is known to have a love of fads, doesn’t care about the cost and is owner of the esteemed Toad Hall.

-He is called upon my Rat and Mole to control his latest mania regarding a horse and buggy, which is quickly replaced when he sees a motor car for the first time.
+He’s known as Rat and Mole’s go-to guy when it comes to reeling in his latest obsession with a horse and buggy, but that all changes when he lays eyes on a motor car for the first time.

 He escapes the house arrest and is later charged with car theft.
 That’s a long story in itself so you’ll just have to watch the film because it really is just WILD.